16 Numbers and factors

 16.4 Factors

-Factors are a special data-type in R. As many users have a poor understanding of them and may even inadvertendly use them, they have a bad reputation.
+R’s way of encoding categorical data are factors.
+As many users have a poor understanding of them and may even inadvertently use them, they have a bad reputation.
 However, they are often useful for representing variables that feature a small and fixed number of categories (e.g., S/M/L; female/male/other) or an ordered number of instances (e.g., days of the week, months).
 In statistics, factors allow testing for specific effects (e.g., comparing the results of several treatments with those of a control condition).

-Categorical data could be represented as strings or as factors.
+Categorical data could be represented as numbers, text strings, or as factors.

 Example: Gender as “male” vs. “female”.
 But any survey with more than a few people will require additional categories, like “other” or “do not wish to respond”.